 On the other hand transactional surveys lend themselves more strongly to gaining insight into what drives scores.
 This type of survey can be tied back to a specific transaction type or process and so the root cause analysis can be much easier.

-If you are thinking about implementing Net Promoter Score (NPS) in your organisation give us a call.
-We can help you to implement an effective Net Promoter Score customer needs survey program How to Measure Anything, Douglas Hubbard – by the way I heartily recommended this book as a general view on measuring business factors that seem to be unmeasurable.
-By Adam Ramshaw
+How to Measure Anything, Douglas Hubbard – by the way I heartily recommended this book as a general view on measuring business factors that seem to be unmeasurable. [do action="blog-link-introduction-to-net-promoter"/] [do action="blog-subscribe-landing-page"/] [do action="adam-ramshaw-author"/]